Latest update – 16 December 2025

 • an issue may significantly affect the community’s economy, lifestyle, environment or amenity.

-You may have suggestions to update this list.
+We invited your suggestions to update this list.

 We want more people to be aware they can have a say in Council decisions.
 Updates to the Community Engagement Policy could include: